OAI/OpenAPI-Specification/versions/1.2.md

 <a name="operationResponseMessages"/>responseMessages | [[Response Message Object](#525-response-message-object)] | Lists the possible response statuses that can return from the operation.
 <a name="operationProduces"/>produces | [`string`] | A list of MIME types this operation can produce.
 This is overrides the global [`produces`](#adProduces) definition at the root of the API Declaration.
 Each `string` value SHOULD represent a MIME type.
 <a name="operationConsumes"/>consumes | [`string`] | A list of MIME types this operation can consume.
 This is overrides the global [`consumes`](#adConsumes) definition at the root of the API Declaration.
 Each `string` value SHOULD represent a MIME type.
 <a name="operationDeprecated"/>deprecated | `string` | Declares this operation to be deprecated.
 Usage of the declared operation should be refrained.
+Valid value MUST be either `"true"` or `"false"`. *Note:* This field will change to type `boolean` in the future.

 ##### 5.2.3.1 Object Example